carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 > Many HPC clusters have a variety of nodes optimized for particular workloads.
 > Some nodes may have larger amount of memory, or specialized resources such as
 > Graphical Processing Units (GPUs).
 {: .callout}
+> ## Dedicated Transfer Nodes
+>
+> If you want to transfer larger amounts of data to or from the cluster, NeSI
+> offers dedicated transfer nodes using the Globus service.
+More infromation on using Globus for large data transfer to and from the
+> cluster can be found here: [Globus Transfer Service](https://support.nesi.org.nz/hc/en-gb/sections/360000040596) {: .callout}

 {% include links.md %}